-- 1.8 The methodology for calculating the HDT measurement is set out in the Housing Delivery Test Measurement Rulebook.
-It is based on the Department for Levelling Up, Housing & Communities (DLUHC) statistics for the total net housing completions (which includes student and other communal accommodation) in a local planning authority area over a three year rolling period using a ratio to adjust for occupancy.
-The result of the HDT for each local planning authority will be published annually by the DLUHC. - 1.9 For the test, the government compares the number of additional homes that were delivered in an LPA over the past three years with the number of homes required in that LPA.
+- 1.9 The methodology for calculating the HDT measurement is set out in the Housing Delivery Test Measurement Rulebook (latest version published 12th December 2024).
+It is based on the Ministry of Housing, Communities & Local Government (MHCLG) statistics for the total net housing completions (which includes student and other communal accommodation) in a local planning authority area over a three year rolling period using a ratio to adjust for occupancy.
+The result of the HDT for each local planning authority is usually published on an annual basis by MHCLG. - 1.10 For the test, the government compares the number of additional homes that were delivered in an LPA over the past three years with the number of homes required in that LPA.
 For LPAs with an up-to-date local plan (a plan that was adopted or reviewed in the past five years), the number of homes needed is the figure set out in the local plan.
 For other LPAs, it is the figure produced by the standard method.
-For Adur, the fifth HDT (2022 measurement) covers the 3 monitoring periods 2019-2022.
-For Adur, housing delivery will be measured against the adopted Adur Local Plan 2017 target of 177 homes per annum and this was used in 2018/19.
-However, for test year 1 (2019/20), a figure of 162 was used - this was the annual requirement figure adjusted by the MHCLG to reflect circumstances resulting from the Covid-19 pandemic.
-For test year 2 (2020/21), a figure of 118 is used, again adjusted as a result of the pandemic.
-The final year, test year 3 (2021/22) it has been reverted back to Adur Local Plan Plan target of 177 homes and therefore no adjustment has been made.
-However, it must be noted that the next iteration of the HDT Action Plan which will be based on the 2023 measurement (period 2020-2023), the third test year (2022/23) will be based on the standard method due to the Adur Local Plan being more than 5 years old.
+For Adur, the sixth HDT (2023 measurement published in December 2024) covers the three monitoring periods 2020/21, 2021/22 and 2022/2023.
+For Adur, housing delivery will be measured against the adopted Adur Local Plan 2017 target of 177 homes per annum whilst the plan is within 5 years of adoption.
+However, for test year 1 (2020/21), a figure of 118 was used this was the annual requirement figure adjusted by the Government to reflect circumstances resulting from the Covid-19 pandemic.
+For test year 2 (2021/22), it has been reverted back to Adur Local Plan Plan target of 177 homes and therefore no adjustment was made.
+For test year 3 (2022/23), given that the Adur Local Plan turned 5+ years part way through the